chaoss/grimoirelab-tutorial/basics/install.md

 separately, some of the GrimoireLab modules.
 Of course, they can be installed in separate virtual environments.
-But this is needed only if the `grimoirelab` package was not installed, and you want to install only some of the modueles.
+But this is needed only if the `grimoirelab` package was not installed, and you want to install only some of the modules.

 ### Installing Perceval